 Ainārs Rubiķis took up his position as Music Director of the Komische Oper Berlin at the start of the 2018/19 season.
 Latvian-born, he came to international attention as winner of the 2010 Gustav Mahler Conducting Competition.
 The following year, he was recipient of the second Nestlé and Salzburg Festival Young Conductors Award and subsequently conducted the Gustav Mahler Jugendorchester at the Salzburger Festspiele.
 He served as Music Director and Chief Conductor of Novosibirsk State Academic Opera and Ballet Theatre from 2012 to 2014, and was awarded a prestigious Golden Mask Award as “Best Conductor” for the Company’s new production of Bernstein’s Mass.
+In 2020, Ainars was awarded his second ‘Best Conductor’ Golden Mask Award for his performances of Rusalka with the Bolshoi Theatre.

 Video & Audio